ctnava/rxtechnotes/sop/refill_request.md

 - Use the following script:
     > “Hello, this is **[Your Name]** calling from **[Pharmacy Name]**.
 I’m calling to request a medication refill for a patient.”

-- Then Provide
+- Then provide the following details:
   - “Last name: [Patient Last Name], Date of birth: [DOB]”
   - “Medication: [Drug Name, Strength], Quantity: [##]”
   - “Last filled on: [MM/DD/YYYY]”
   - State urgency (if applicable):
       > “This is the patient’s emergency heart medication (Nitrostat), and they are on their last dose.”

 ### 4. Provide Pharmacy Contact Information